Cost of living guide

 • Thailand: 60-day tourist visa (extendable), Elite Visa ($5,000+ for 5 years), DTV digital nomad visa (2024)

-• Vietnam: 90-day e-visa ($25), business visa, and upcoming digital nomad visa program
+• Vietnam: 90-day e-visa ($25), business visa, and an emerging digital nomad visa program

 • Thailand is easier for long-term stays.
 Vietnam requires more visa runs or agent-assisted extensions